William M. Jackson (chemist): Research and careers

-In 1964 Jackson joined the Goddard Space Flight Center.
+In 1964, Jackson joined the Goddard Space Flight Center.
 It was here that he became interested in the origins of free radicals in comets.
 While at the Goddard Space Flight Center he proposed to use the International Ultraviolet Explorer satellite to look for comets.
 Using the Haystack Observatory, Jackson made measurements of water emission in comets.
 He joined the faculty at the University of Pittsburgh in 1969, where he spent a year researching and teaching.
-At the University of Pittsburgh he worked with Wade Fite and Ted Brackman on the detection of electron impact on molecules using mass spectrometry.
+At the University of Pittsburgh, he worked with Wade Fite and Ted Brackman on the detection of electron impact on molecules using mass spectrometry.
 A year later he returned to Goddard, where he developed a system to detect free radicals using laser beams.

-In 1974 one of Jackson's colleagues, a Professor of Chemistry at Howard University, died suddenly.
+In 1974, one of Jackson's colleagues, a professor of chemistry at Howard University, died suddenly.
 Jackson agreed to teach his course for the rest of the term and was subsequently appointed to a joint position in chemistry and physics.
 Here he began working on laser-induced fluorescence (LIF) to study the rovibronic coupling in cyano radicals.
 He was the first person to demonstrate LIF could be used to study molecular photodissociation.
 He primarily studied comets using satellites ground-based telescopes, using experimental data and theoretical predictions to establish how the free radicals inside comets form.
 Despite having left Goddard Space Flight Center, Jackson served as team leader for the International Ultraviolet Explorer telescope, which observed Halley's Comet.
 He joined University of California, Davis in 1985 and was promoted to Distinguished Professor in 1998.
-The Jackson laboratory ("Jackson’s Photon Crusaders") developed tunable lasers which could be used to detect and characterise free radicals.
+The Jackson laboratory ("Jackson's Photon Crusaders") developed tunable lasers that could be used to detect and characterize free radicals.
 These included excimer lasers, nitrogen-pumped lasers and an Alexandrite laser.
 By building laser systems in the laboratory, Jackson helped to establish the excited states of molecules that are present in planetary atmospheres.
 The experiments consisted of one laser for the photodissociation of the parent molecule, and another laser to excite the free radical into an excited state.
 When the excited molecule fluoresced back to the ground state, the fluorescence was captured in a photomultiplier tube.
 He has investigated the photochemistry of carbon monoxide, nitrogen and carbon dioxide.
 His laser systems exploit resonant four-wave mixing, which allows them to photodissociate gases observed in planetary atmospheres.
 He also showed that it is possible to ionise the resulting atomic fragments using a velocity imaging time-of-flight mass spectrometer.

 In 1996 The Planetary Society named asteroid 1081 EE37 as (4322) Billjackson in his honour.
 He served as Chair of the Department of Chemistry at University of California, Davis in 2000.
 He retired in 2006, but has continued to research and recruit students.
-In 2013 he was made the Emile A. Dickenson Professor at University of California, Davis.
+In 2013, he was made the Emile A. Dickenson Professor at University of California, Davis.
 In 2019 the Journal of Physical Chemistry dedicated a special issue to Jackson.